Don’t Miss Out on Tax-Advantaged Retirement Savings Opportunities

 Savers may be able to contribute to an individual retirement account (IRA) even if they have a retirement savings plan through work.
 You’ll want to check the IRS’ eligibility requirements and contribution limits that are set each year.

-For 2023, savers may be able to contribute up to a total of $6,500 in a Roth and/or traditional IRA if the saver or spouse have earned income.
+For 2025, savers may be able to contribute up to a total of $7,000 in a Roth IRA and/or traditional IRA if the saver or spouse has earned income.
 Those over age 50 may also be able to contribute an extra $1,000 per year.

 However, these accounts are taxed differently after age 59½:

-• With Roth IRAs, contributions were taxed when that money was earned.
+With Roth IRAs, contributions are taxed when that money is earned.
 No additional taxes are imposed when the funds are withdrawn in retirement, including the gains earned on the contributions—provided the distribution is a qualified distribution.

 Unlike traditional IRAs, Roth IRAs generally do not include required minimum distributions by age 72.